Hosch250/Log1/Log1/README.md

 }
 ```

 These patterns will be matched explicitly against the arguments passed into the function, and no logs will be created if the arguments do not match.
 Note that any values left out will not be compared against passed in args, whether at the root level or as a nested property.

-Note that no configuration means logs are always created.
+Note that no configuration means that no logs are created to reduce the number of logs produced.
+To always enable logging for a function, set the configuration to `{}`.
+You may also need to enable debug logs for your values to displayed or saved; note in the example below I explicitly set the common hosts to allow only `Information` or higher level logs to avoid spamming useless values.

 Arrays work as well as individual patterns.
 If an array of patterns is provided, each pattern will be checked and the logs be created if any of the patterns match the provided arguments:
 ```